bnb/site/_posts/2015-10-11-minimum-viable-products-on-the-web.md

 Dave's latest project, [Story Hopper][2], was the perfect chance to test out this way of developing products.

 Since I was still working while creating his site, I sadly didn't had enough time to implement the rating system, which could enable visitors to rate each movie with a certain amount of stars, depending on how much they like it.
 On the other hand, the time would have been enough if I had simply chosen to go with one of those existing rating plugins for WordPress, instead of building my own one.
-But since it was already such a beatiful site, I didn't want to add one of those crappy plugins to it.
+But since it was already such a beautiful site, I didn't want to add one of those crappy plugins to it.

 What can I say?
 Dave really liked the idea of me building a completely new rating system just for his project.
 The only thing that I didn't like, was that it would have taken much more time.
 And since he had already announced that the site will launch on October 5, there was no way around it.